EwwItsMike/LuckyClanBingo/README.md

 </br>

 # Example event resources
 The following are Google Sheet documents initially used for a Lucky cc Bingo event.
-To demonstrate the use of the plugin, and give other clans and communities some resources to get started on their own events.
+These are shared to demonstrate the use of the plugin, and give other clans and communities some resources to get started on their own events.

 [Participant template sheet](https://docs.google.com/spreadsheets/d/17YPfy7IFr2w4XRGgF7oGEOrmhYDv_lUiDqBz-REXmlM/edit?usp=sharing)
 [Tiles master sheet](https://docs.google.com/spreadsheets/d/1qTFFCE7YD2hnktdj5iPAjazOLsdTFJe5Yg2O8suA0qY/edit?usp=sharing)